hamzabut33/ML-project/README.md

 # ML-project
 -End to end MLOps lifecycle and project.

--Data is about the united state visa and the model classifies weather to accept the candidates or not.
+-Data is about candidates who are applying for the united state visa and the ML model classifies weather to accept the candidates or not based on their data.